A generalized risk approach to path inference based on hidden Markov models: Introduction

-Overloading the notation, for every $s^T\in S^T$ and for every sequence of observations $x^T$, let $p(s^T)$ and $p(x^T)$ stand for the marginal probability mass function ${\mathbf P}(Y^T=s^T)$ of path $s^T$ and probability density function $\sum_{s^T\in S^T}p(x^T,s^T)$ of the data $x^T$, respectively.
-It is a standard (see, e.g. \citep{HMP, HMM}, \citep[ch.
+To make mathematical expressions more compact, we overload the notation when this causes no ambiguity.
+Thus, $p(s^T)$ stands for the probability mass function ${\mathbf P}(Y^T=s^T)$ of path $s^T$, and $p(x^T)$ stands for the (unconditional) probability density function $\sum_{s^T\in S^T}p(x^T,s^T)$ of the observed data $x^T$.
+It is standard (see, e.g. \citep{HMP, HMM}, \citep[ch.
 13]{Bishop2006}) in this context to define the so-called {\it forward} and {\it backward} variables

 where $p(x^t|Y_t=s)$ and $p(x_{t+1}^T|Y_t=s)$ are the conditional densities of the data segments $x^t$ and $x_{t+1}^T$, respectively, given $Y_t=s$.